Physical & aggregate · 2023

 +Is there pH in Philadelphia, PA tap water?

 Yes — Philadelphia, PA's 2023 Consumer Confidence Report lists pH at 7.1–7.3.
-Philadelphia, PA's 2023 Consumer Confidence Report shows pH at or above the federal limit (6.5 MCL).
-Measured value is 1.1× the threshold.
+Philadelphia, PA's 2023 report shows pH detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for pH in drinking water?